All About the CAMINO EXPERIENCE

 This is a group program for independent pilgrims walking the Camino Francés route of the Camino de Santiago in Spain.
 The program is designed to equip you with all the elements of a successful start to the pilgrimage, to prepare you for your unique journey, and to orient you to the Camino trail while on the trail.

-This program gives you assistance with pre-Camino planning, a soft landing at your starting point, and on-trail support for the first five days of your pilgrimage (four days of walking and one day at our starting point, Saint Jean Pied de Port, France).
+This program gives you extensive assistance with pre-Camino planning, a soft landing at your starting point, and on-trail support for the first five days of your pilgrimage (four days of walking and one day at our starting point, Saint Jean Pied de Port, France).

 All programs are conducted in English, with some mediocre Spanish and truly bad French thrown in for fun.